-campus is located in Moscow, Idaho.
-Its more than 10,000 students are drawn to UI's reputation for academic excellence, exceptional student living and learning environment and outstanding creative and research opportunities.
-UI is committed to building a student-centered, engaged learning environment; being a leader in globally competitive research and learning; and staying connected with the community through Extension and other outreach facilities across the state of Idaho.
-The University of Idaho has a nearly \$1 billion impact on the state of Idaho and returns \$9 for every \$1 the state invests.
+Statewide, nearly 12,000 students are drawn to the university's reputation for academic excellence, value, an exceptional student living and learning environment, and outstanding research and creative opportunities.
+UI is committed to a transformative educational experience that leads to great careers and rewarding lives; innovative scholarship that makes an impact on Idaho and the world; and outreach and engagement, including through statewide outreach and Extension programs, that addresses societal needs and advances economic development and culture.
+UI has a \$1.1 billion annual impact on the state of Idaho and returns \$9 for every \$1 the state invests.

-University of Idaho students have access to more than 130 areas of undergraduate study in nine colleges: Agricultural and Life Sciences; Business and Economics; Education; Engineering: Letters, Arts and Social Sciences: Natural Resources: Science; Law; and Graduate Studies.
-UI is also a leader in the Washington-Idaho regional program in veterinary medicine and the Washington, Wyoming, Alaska, Montana and Idaho (WWAMI) Regional Medical Education Program.
-The university offers 126 graduate degrees - 88 master's and 32 doctorate, as well as specialist and certificate programs.
-The university has the only American Bar Association-accredited law program in the state.
-The university offers a wide range of financial support for its students, awarding more than \$25 million in scholarships annually.
+University of Idaho students have access to more than 130 areas of undergraduate study in nine colleges: Agricultural and Life Sciences; Business and Economics; Education; Engineering: Letters, Arts and Social Sciences; Natural Resources; Science; Law; and Graduate Studies.
+The university offers nearly 100 masters and doctoral majors, as well as specialist and certificate programs.
+The university's nationally recognized law program offers full-three year programs at locations in Moscow and in downtown Boise.
+The Washington, Wyoming, Alaska, Montana and Idaho (WWAMI) Regional Medical Education Program provides access for Idaho residents to a top-ranked medical education, training the state's physicians and medical education professionals.
+The university's more than \$25 million in annual scholarship makes those high-quality educational options affordable.